JThh/fair-alloc-app-ra/contribution/ADVANCED_CONTRIBUTION.md

 3. Submit your PR to the repository - the PR will trigger our CI/CD workflow and run some basic eligibility tests.
 Make sure all tests are passed.
 4. Notify the developer team by tagging (`@`) us in your PR.
 We will get to your contribution as soon as possible.
 5. Once your PR is reviewed, commented, and refined (or rebutted), we will merge your PR to our `dev` branch, and launch the app at a separate link for a short while to test its stability.
-6. After the test period, we will announce the official launch of this new app at our social media homepages and direct all traffic to our [original site link](https://fair-alloc.streamlit.app/).
+6. After the test period, we will announce the official launch of this new app and direct all traffic to our [original site link](https://fair-alloc.streamlit.app/).